Getting Started With NSX ALB: Part-3-NSX-T Integration

 For the newly created Tier-1 gateway, ensure that:

-- It’s connected to the Tier-0 gateway.
+• It’s connected to the Tier-0 gateway.

-- Tier-1 is instantiated on Edge Cluster.
+• Tier-1 is instantiated on the Edge Cluster.

-- Connected Segments is selected for Route Advertisement.
+• Connected Segments is selected for Route Advertisement.

-Create Logical Segments for Avi SE VM’s
+Create Logical Segments for Avi SE VMs

-We need to create 2 new logical segments for Avi.
-One for Service Engine VM management and the other for data.
+We need to create 2 new logical segments for Avi—one for service engine VM management and the other for data.

-DHCP profile can be created by navigating to Networking > IP Management > DHCP > Add DHCP Profile.
+A DHCP profile can be created by navigating to Networking > IP Management > DHCP > Add DHCP Profile.

 Create a new logical segment for Avi SE VM management and:

-- Connect the segment to the overlay transport zone.
+• Connect the segment to the overlay transport zone.

-- Click on Set DHCP Config to enable DHCP for this segment.
+• Click on Set DHCP Config to enable DHCP for this segment.

 Create a new segment for the Avi SE VM Data path.
 This segment need not be DHCP enabled.

-Below screenshot shows the two logical segments from my lab.
+The screenshot shows the two logical segments from my lab.

 Create credentials for NSX-T and vCenter

-Credentials for NSX-T and vCenter can be created on the fly when configuring NSX-T and vCenter integration with Avi Controller or they can be created in advance.
+Credentials for NSX-T and vCenter can be created on the fly when configuring NSX-T and vCenter integration with Avi Controller, or they can be created in advance.

 Provide a name for the credential and select Credentials Type as vCenter.
-Punch in the credentials for the vCenter server that you wish to integrate with Avi Controller.
+Punch in the credentials for the vCenter server that you wish to integrate with the Avi Controller.

 Repeat the process for creating NSX-T credentials.